 Waitress is the new musical that’s waiting for you in London’s West End.
-Created by an all-female team and starring Katharine McPhee, it tells the story of a young pastrycook trapped in a life that doesn’t entirely satisfy her.
+Created by an all-female team and starring Katharine McPhee, it tells the story of a young pastry chef trapped in a life that doesn’t entirely satisfy her.
 Will she be able to cope with change?
 Will she be brave enough to choose happiness?

 But it won’t take long before a life-changing opportunity knocks at her door in the form of a pastry contest in a nearby county.
 Jenna won’t hesitate to answer the call, to live new experiences and meet new people.
 Will she be able to cope with all these new developments and will she be able to take control of the change?

-How much do the cheapest tickets cost?
 You can see the musical for as little as £18.
 It is an affordable musical for every pocket.
 You can find this price in the last rows of the upper circle.

-When can I buy the cheapest tickets?
 Low-price tickets, £18, are only available for specific performances (if not, the cheapest ticket will set you back £35).
 These can be found more easily in the Monday to Thursday shows, weekend seats cost a little more.
 Some of these seats have partial or reduced visibility so hurry up if you want to get the cheapest tickets with good visibility.

-Are there any last minute deals?
 Normally, the lowest prices are for performances in the next few days.
 We recommend that you check the prices regularly in case you find an unexpected last minute deal.

-Show times.
 There are shows every day from Monday to Saturday at 7:30 pm, plus two matinees every Wednesday and Saturday at 2:30 pm.
 There are no performances on Sundays.
 It is recommended that you arrive at the theatre half an hour early.

-How can I get to the Adelphi Theatre?
 The address of the Adelphi Theatre is as follows: The Strand, London, WC2R ONS.

 Strand, London WC2R 0NS, London1